sillydan1/graphedit/README.md

 ### Core
 Includes all the core functionality for Graphedit.
 This includes all the views, viewmodels, models and all the associtated business logic such as serializers and various tooling.

-### Demo
+### Graphedit
 The primary entrypoint for the default application.
-This is subject to change and may be deleted soon.
+Doesn't do much other than start.